hayesall/CLFanfictionSearchEngine/README.md

 The method I used is a semi-supervised version of webcrawling where I scraped pages based on content I knew would be interesting ahead of time.
 This is somewhat similar to topic-sensitive hidden web crawling, users and stories are stored as text on a page, but finding them is typically done through looking at a domain-specific category and knowing what information on a page is relevant.

-1. The first step was to collect story-ids for the stories I wanted to scrape.
-It was simple to reverse-engineer how FanFiction.Net stored their stories, so I ran a quick bash script to search for 261 stories and collect reference links (in the form of a unique number identifier) for the 6520 stories.
+1. The first step was to collect story-ids.
+Reverse-engineering how FanFiction.Net stored their stories was fairly straightforward, so I ran a quick bash script to search for stories on the 261 pages I knew would contain the information I wanted.
+For each, I collected reference links in the form of a unique number identifier for the 6520 stories.
 For quality evaluation I also dumped the web address into the "sids.txt" file, but these could be removed later with `grep -v "http"`.

-   _"scrape_story_ids.sh"_ [View in Folder](scrape_story_ids.sh)
+   "scrape_story_ids.sh" [View in Folder](scrape_story_ids.sh)
    ```bash
    BASE="https://www.fanfiction.net/cartoon/Code-Lyoko/?&str=1&r=103&p="
    for i in {1..261}; do